Troubled Families Programme

 National Impact Study

-Delivering the Troubled Families programme requires us to participate in the National Impact Study.
+Delivering the Newcastle Troubled Families programme requires us to participate in the National Impact Study.

-This involves sharing the personal details of families meeting the criteria for the programme with the Office for National Statistics.
-The Office of National Statistics (ONS) has been appointed as 'trusted third party data processors' to securely handle and process data on behalf of the Department for Communities and Local Government (DCLG) who are the data controllers.
+This involves sharing the personal details of families being supported as part of the programme with the Office for National Statistics.
+The Office of National Statistics (ONS) has been appointed as 'trusted third party data processors' to securely handle and process data on behalf of the Ministry of Housing Communities and Local Government (MHCLG) who are the data controllers.

 The personal data of individuals and families will be linked with information from public agencies such as the NHS and health organisations, Department for Work and Pensions, the Police, and the Ministry of Justice.
 The data relates to individuals and families meeting two or more of these criteria.